Menu

 Read More »

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with a comparison of the benefits and drawbacks of depth and simplicity in basketball video game modes.
+This week, I’m tipping things off with some reflections on going back to manual substitutions in basketball video games.

 Read More »